The Bankrate promise

-What happens to private student loans when you die?
+What happens to private student loans if the borrower dies?

-Most private student loans may be discharged due to death as long as there is documentation of the death, usually a death certificate.
+Most private student loans may be discharged due to death as long as there is documentation, usually a death certificate.
 However, it’s not a requirement for lenders to offer this discharge, so there’s a chance that you could run into a lender that doesn’t offer this option.

 There could also be complications if you have a co-signer.
 Some companies will discharge a loan only if the primary borrower dies.
 Navient, for example, has a discharge in the event of the primary borrower’s death.
-But if a co-signer dies, the other surviving borrower might be responsible for continuing payments, depending on who was borrowing the loan.
-The same is true of SoFi.
-In some cases, it’s possible that co-signers will need to take on responsibility of the loan even if the primary borrower dies.
+The same applies to SoFi, but if a co-signer dies, the other surviving borrower might be responsible for continuing payments.
+With some lenders, it’s possible that co-signers will need to take on responsibility for the loan even if the primary borrower dies.

 Some rules are murky depending on the loan you take out.
 For instance, if a parent borrows for a child and the child dies, the parent could be responsible for the payments.
 Sometimes, if the parent dies, the child is on the hook for those payments.

-What happens to federal student loans when you die?
+What happens to federal student loans if the borrower dies?

-How do I report a death to a student loan servicer?
+How do you report a death to a student loan servicer?